-Where consumers may have special needs, such as people from culturally and linguistically diverse (CALD) backgrounds or Aboriginal and Torres Strait Islander people, the Aged Care Coordinator ensure that any cultural aspects are considered when reviewing a complaint or dispute and ensures the person feels comfortable in discussing a dispute.
-The presence of a family member or friend or the support of an interpreter may be required.
+Where consumers may have special needs, such as people from culturally and linguistically diverse (CALD) backgrounds or Aboriginal and Torres Strait Islander people, the staff ensure that any cultural aspects are considered when reviewing a complaint or dispute and ensures the person feels comfortable in discussing a dispute.
+The presence of a family member or friend may be required.
+An independent interpreter is offered if the consumer is not proficient in English.